mmseng/darkify-slack-script/README.md

 # darkify-slack-script

+<span style='color: red'>This no longer works as of Slack v4.0.0.</span> Other workarounds are available.
+Check https://www.reddit.com/r/Slack/

 A PowerShell script to do the heavy lifting of modifying Slack files to hack in a custom theme.
 Only for the Slack desktop app for Windows.
 Makes it much less tedious to darkify Slack on multiple machines, or to re-darkify Slack after Slack updates and reverts your customizations.
 Uses code from existing repo: https://github.com/Nockiro/slack-black-theme/